Lapayo/SAMPHP/README.md

 ===
 Getting started with SAMPHP isnt hard, but actually only works on linux x86 machines.
 At first you need the SAMPHP plugin for the server.
-You can compile SAMPHP yourself using the build.sh or you can later download a binary release.
+You can compile SAMPHP yourself using the build.sh (You will have to install php-embed (see below) and SAMPGDK (see https://github.com/Zeex/sampgdk#installation) or you can later download a binary release.

 Additionally you will need the php5 shared library.
 You can install it using the install_libphp5.sh script.
 You have to run it as root.